-Are there other areas in which you can improve your financial well-being and avoid potential money
+Are there other areas in which you can improve your financial well-being and avoid potential money problems while in university?
+Write down other things you feel you need to work on.

-- Setting realistic financial goals for your university years - · Choosing between making more money and spending less money - · Accepting the financial realities of university and being happy with your financial choices
+- Setting realistic financial goals for your university years - Choosing between making more money and spending less money - · Accepting the financial realities of university and being happy with your financial choices

-- · Discovering what kinds of jobs are more fulfilling while in university and how to find them - · Tracking spending using a budget and managing your budget to stay on track - · Spending less while still having fun, eating well, and having a social life - Using a credit card without getting into debt - · Avoiding future financial problems while building a good credit history now - · Getting all the financial aid you can
+- Discovering what kinds of jobs are more fulfilling while in university and how to find them - Tracking spending using a budget and managing your budget to stay on track - Spending less while still having fun, eating well, and having a social life - Using a credit card without getting into debt - Avoiding future financial problems while building a good credit history now - Getting all the financial aid you can